shaikat020/React-Practice/README.md

 - **main** → Documentation & Setup
 - **practice-1** →  Exploring basics of React and props
 - **practice-2** →  Learning `useState`
+- **Task-1** →  Doing given task that is based on var, const, let, array(reference & copy), function, rest paratmeter, Object, spread operator, Destructuring, IIFE for JS and voting app for react
 - *(More branches will be added as I progress)*

 ---